 Toa Payoh and Braddell

 Travel a few stops further along the North-South MRT line and you’ll be heading into the heartlands—where the pace of life slows down and the daily lives of locals come to the forefront.
 Think kopitiams (traditional coffee shops) and Housing Development Board (HDB) flats.
+You may also virtually explore the HDB flats and immerse yourself in a truly local experience.

 Hop off the train at Toa Payoh and make the pilgrimage to Toa Payoh Lorong 8 Market and Food Centre, where you can join the queues at popular stalls such as Guan Kee Kway Chap and Changi Village Fried Hokkien mee.
 Or, swing by other favourite eateries in the neighbourhood (and nearby Braddell) such as Kelly Jie Seafood (formerly known as Mellben Seafood), Creamier ice cream café and Kim Keat Hokkien mee.